Cosmos Club: Townsend House

-In 1950, the Club purchased the Townsend House at 2121 Massachusetts Ave.
-N.W.
+In 1950, the Club purchased the Townsend House at 2121 Massachusetts Ave., N.W.
 Washington, D.C.
 Designed by architects Carrère and Hastings, the Townsend House was built for railroad and coal heiress Mary Scott Townsend between 1898 and 1900 and features Louis XV elements on a Beaux Arts-style exterior.
-After renovations, the Club moved into the Townsend House in mid–1952.
+After renovations, the Club moved into the Townsend House in mid-1952.
 Townsend House includes a billiards room, dining rooms, a fitness center, a library, parlors, overnight rooms, and a periodical room.
 The house was listed on the National Register of Historic Places in 1973.
-In 2017, the Cosmos Club renovated Townsend House's ballroom which features gilding, ornamental plaster, a parquet floor, and fine–art murals.

-Dress Code
+Dress code

 Members and visitors to the Cosmos Club must comply with its dress code.
 Men must wear dress slacks, collared long-sleeved shirts or turtlenecks, and jackets.
 In addition, men must wear ties in the formal dining room for dinner, lunch, and Sunday brunch.
 Memorial Day through Labor Day, the summer dress code permits business casual attire.